RAD Diversified REIT Files Chapter 11 Amid SEC Enforcement and Florida AG Ponzi Probe

 What are the debtors' stated chapter 11 objectives?

 The First Day Declaration outlines three objectives: forensic review and independent oversight of historical transactions and intercompany transfers, assessment and orderly sale of real properties, and confirmation of a plan of reorganization that would transfer all real property and claims to one or more post-confirmation trusts for the benefit of creditors and investors.
+No plan or disclosure statement has yet been filed.

 This article was researched and written with AI assistance, using court filings, public records, and news sources.
 AI-generated content can contain errors.
 Verify all information against primary sources before relying on it.
 This is not legal or financial advice.
 Read our full disclaimer.